cnti-testcatalog/testsuite/FAQ.md

-CNF Conformance Test Suite Frequently Asked Questions
+CNF Test Suite Frequently Asked Questions
 ---

 ### General
-<details> <summary>What is CNF Conformance?</summary>
+<details> <summary>What is the CNF Test Suite?</summary>
 <p>

  - The CNF Conformance program enables interoperability of Cloud native Network Functions (CNFs) from multiple vendors running on top of Kubernetes.
-The goal is to provide an open source test suite to demonstrate conformance and implementation of best practices for both open and closed source Cloud native Network Functions.
+The CNF Test Suite's goal is to provide an open source test suite to demonstrate conformance and implementation of best practices for both open and closed source Cloud native Network Functions.

 </p>
 </details>

-<details> <summary>Can I contribute to the CNF Conformance Project?</summary>
+<details> <summary>Can I contribute to the CNF Test Suite?</summary>
 <p>

  - Yes.
-You can start by reading the [CNF Conformance Contributing Guidelines](https://github.com/cncf/cnf-conformance/blob/main/CONTRIBUTING.md).
+You can start by reading the [CNF Test Suite Contributing Guidelines](https://github.com/cncf/cnf-conformance/blob/main/CONTRIBUTING.md).

 </p>
 </details>

-<details> <summary>Does the CNF Conformance community meet?</summary>
+<details> <summary>Does the CNF Test Suite community meet?</summary>
 <p>

  - Yes.
-The CNF Conformance team meets once a week on Thursdays at 14:15-15:00 UTC.
+The CNF Test Suite team meets once a week on Thursdays at 14:15-15:00 UTC.
 You can find more info about the meeting [here.](https://github.com/cncf/cnf-conformance/blob/main/CONTRIBUTING.md#community-meeting)

 </p>
 </details>

-<details> <summary>Does CNF Conformance have a slack channel?</summary>
+<details> <summary>Does CNF Test Suite have a slack channel?</summary>
 <p>

  - Yes.
-We have several two channels on [https://slack.cncf.io/](https://slack.cncf.io/), cnf-conformance and cnf-conformance-dev.
+We have several two channels on [https://slack.cncf.io/](https://slack.cncf.io/), cnf-testsuite and cnf-testsuite-dev.

 </p>
 </details>

-<details> <summary>What platforms are supported by CNF Conformance?</summary>
+<details> <summary>What platforms are supported by the CNF Test Suite?</summary>
 <p>

- - CNF Conformance runs on most major Linux distributions and WSL (Windows Subsystem for Linux).
+ - The CNF Test Suite runs on most major Linux distributions and WSL (Windows Subsystem for Linux).

 </p>
 </details>